-The Company and certain of its subsidiaries are party to a \$75.0 million revolving funding facility (the "July 2014 CNB Facility" and together with the March 2014 CNB Facility, the "CNB Facilities") with City National Bank.
-The Company is permitted to borrow funds under the July 2014 CNB Facility to finance investments and for other working capital and general corporate needs.
-Advances under the July 2014 CNB Facility accrue interest at a per annum rate equal, at the Company's option, to either (a) LIBOR for a one, two, three, six or, if available to all lenders, 12-month interest period plus 1.50% or (b) a base rate (which is the highest of a prime rate, the federal funds rate plus 0.50%, or one month LIBOR plus 1.00%) plus 0.25%; provided that in no event shall the interest rate be less than 1.50%.
-Unless at least 75% of the July 2014 CNB Facility is used on average, unused commitments under the July 2014 CNB Facility accrue unused line fees at the rate of 0.125% per annum.
-For the years ended December 31, 2015 and 2014, the Company incurred a non-utilization fee of \$4 thousand and \$15 thousand, respectively.
-In July 2015, the Company exercised a 12-month extension option to extend the maturity date to July 31, 2016.
-See Note 14 included in these consolidated financial statements for more information on a credit support fee agreement with respect to the July 2014 CNB Facility.
+The Company and certain of its subsidiaries were party to a \$75.0 million revolving funding facility (the "July 2014 CNB Facility" and together with the March 2014 CNB Facility, the "CNB Facilities") with City National Bank.
+The Company was permitted to borrow funds under the July 2014 CNB Facility to finance investments and for other working capital and general corporate needs.
+In July 2016, the Company amended the July 2014 CNB Facility to extend the maturity date to September 30, 2016.
+Advances under the July 2014 CNB Facility accrued interest at a per annum rate equal, at the Company's option, to either (a) LIBOR for a one, two, three, six or, if available to all lenders, 12 -month interest period plus 1.50% or (b) a base rate (which was the highest of a prime rate, the federal funds rate plus 0.50%, or one month LIBOR plus 1.00%) plus 0.25%; provided that in no event shall the interest rate be less than 1.50%.
+Unless at least 75% of the July 2014 CNB Facility was used on average, unused commitments under the July 2014 CNB Facility accrued unused line fees at the rate of 0.125% per annum.
+For the years ended December 31, 2016, 2015 and 2014, the Company incurred a non-utilization fee of \$39 thousand, \$4 thousand and \$15 thousand, respectively.
+On September 30, 2016, the July 2014 CNB Facility was repaid in full and its terms were not extended.
+See Note 10 included in these consolidated financial statements for more information on a credit support fee agreement.

-The July 2014 CNB Facility contains various affirmative and negative covenants and provisions regarding events of default that are applicable to the Company and certain of the Company's subsidiaries, which are normal and customary for similar financing facilities, including the following: (a) limitations on the incurrence of additional indebtedness or liens, (b) limitations on how borrowed funds may be used, (c) limitations on certain distributions and dividend payments following a default or event of default, (d) limitations on dispositions of assets, (e) maintenance of minimum total asset value by the borrower under the July 2014 CNB Facility and its subsidiaries and (f) prohibitions of certain change of control events.
-The agreements governing the July 2014 CNB Facility also impose certain covenants on the Company, including the following: (i) maintaining a ratio of total debt to tangible net worth of not more than 4.00 to 1.00, (ii) maintaining a ratio of recourse debt to tangible net worth of not more than 3.00 to 1.00, (iii) maintaining a tangible net worth of at least 80% of the Company's net worth as of September 30, 2013, plus 80% of the net cash proceeds raised in equity issuances by the Company after July 30, 2014, (iv) maintaining a fixed charge coverage ratio (expressed as the ratio of EBITDA (net income before net interest expense, income tax expense, depreciation and amortization), as defined, to fixed charges) for the immediately preceding 12-month period ending on the last date of the applicable reporting period of at least 1.25 to 1.00, (v) limitations on mergers, consolidations, transfers of assets and similar transactions and (vi) maintaining its status as a REIT.
-As of December 31, 2015, the Company was in compliance in all material respects with the terms of the July 2014 CNB Facility.
+The July 2014 CNB Facility contained various affirmative and negative covenants and provisions regarding events of default that were applicable to the Company and certain of the Company's subsidiaries, which were normal and customary for similar financing facilities, including the following: (a) limitations on the incurrence of additional indebtedness or liens, (b) limitations on how borrowed funds may be used, (c) limitations on certain distributions and dividend payments following a default or event of default, (d) limitations on dispositions of assets, (e) maintenance of minimum total asset value by the borrower under the July 2014 CNB Facility and its subsidiaries and (f) prohibitions of certain change of control events.
+The agreements governing the July 2014 CNB Facility also imposed certain covenants on the Company, including the following: (i) maintaining a ratio of total debt to tangible net worth of not more than 4.00 to 1.00, (ii) maintaining a ratio of recourse debt to tangible net worth of not more than 3.00 to 1.00, (iii) maintaining a tangible net worth of at least 80% of the Company's net worth as of September 30, 2013, plus 80% of the net cash proceeds raised in equity issuances by the Company after July 30, 2014, (iv) maintaining a fixed charge coverage ratio (expressed as the ratio of EBITDA (net income before net interest expense, income tax expense, depreciation and amortization), as defined, to fixed charges) for the immediately preceding 12 -month period ending on the last date of the applicable reporting period of at least 1.25 to 1.00, (v) limitations on mergers, consolidations, transfers of assets and similar transactions and (vi) maintaining its status as a REIT.